 MPEG-4 Part 14, otherwise known as MP4 or MPEG 4, is one of the most commonly used container file formats and often has a .mp4 file ending (or.m4s for segments).
 It is used for Dynamic Adaptive Streaming over HTTP (DASH) and can also be used for Apple’s HLS streaming.

 MP4 is based on the ISO Base Media File Format (MPEG-4 Part 12), which is based on the QuickTime File Format.
 The MP4 container format supports a wide range of codecs, most commonly: H.264 or H.265 (HEVC) for video and Advanced Audio Coding (AAC) for audio.

-Due to its versatility in application, MP4 is one of the most used video containers as it capable of delivering the top two streaming protocols of 2019 (according to our Video Developer report), HLS and MPEG-DASH.
+Due to its versatility in application, MP4 is one of the most used video containers as it capable of delivering the top two streaming protocols, HLS and MPEG-DASH.

 What is MKV?

 MKV – Otherwise known as Matroska, was created in 2002 by independent (but soon-to-be Google) developer, Steve Lhomme, as a binary, free, and open-standard container format.

 Matroska is usually found as an .MKV file (Matroska video), .MKA files (Matroska audio) and .MKS files (subtitles) and .MK3D files (stereoscopic/3D video).
 It is also the basis for .webm (WebM) files.
 WebM files are a major subset of Matroska.

 MKV, an Extensible Binary Meta Language, was developed as a means to provide a free and open alternative to MP4.

 Given its origin as an open standard, Matroska was built in a manner that could be adapted to support virtually any codec, however, one of the main goals was to support Google’s (also free and open) codecs like VP8 & VP9 or Opus & Vorbis.